Lid switch failure

 Step 1

-Unplug the washer before touching any components — this protects you from electrical shock and is required before any internal testing.
+Unplug the washer before touching any components — this protects you from electrical shock and is essential before any internal testing.
 With the machine unpowered, open the lid and manually press the lid switch plunger with your finger; a working switch will produce an audible click as it closes.
-If there is no click at all, the switch has mechanically failed and needs replacement regardless of what electrical tests show.
+If you hear no click, the switch has failed mechanically and needs replacement regardless of what electrical tests show.

 Step 2